2016 and 2017 were primarily devoted to Molly Bloom, the main character of the final chapter of James Joyce’s Ulysses.

-I was 14 when I first met Molly: she was Piera degli Esposti, playing Molly in the Bologna’s theatre where my mother brought me.
+I was 14 when I first met Molly: she was Piera degli Esposti, a marvelous Italian actress, playing Molly in the Bologna’s theatre where my mother brought me.
 Un indelible encounter.
 In that period I began to take photographs.

 It was only many years later that I fully grasped the connection with Molly, when the desire to convey interior life through images became the center of my work as a photographer.

 In 2012 I began my work, my journey into James Joyce’s text and Molly’s character.
 First the adaptation, then a stage reading, followed by a full play for the Festival di Spoleto.
 Molly was a body and a voice.